|

 preserved him from reading anything written by his fellow-seekers?
 I don’t

+believe it.
 Consider: When the young, seeking George Fox was having his first “pure

 openings of the Light without the help of any man” (Journal, p.
 33) in 1648,